Eilean Donan Castle near Kyle of Lochalsh

 Torridon boasts some of the most spectacular scenery in Scotland

 This holiday is designed for visitors keen to explore the northwest Highlands of Scotland, often overlooked as people head to the islands, but well worth taking the time to enjoy, and boasting some of Scotland's most spectacular scenery.
-As well as three of our hand-picked individual places to stay, this holiday also includes a memorable boat trip exploring the coast and remote islands.
+As well as three of our hand-picked individual places to stay, we also include lots of suggestions to help you explore off the beaten track.

 Day One - Lochalsh